 Must have attended Pacific University full-time for at least one semester.

-Semester II (approx. July – November) equals Fall semester at PU
+- Semester II (approx. August - November) equalrs Fall semester at Pacific

-Semester I (approx. February – July) equals Spring semester at PU
+- Semester I (approx. February - June) equals Spring semester at Pacific

 Classes at UWA (click on unit listing for class descriptions)